Ideal class group

-The theory extends to Dedekind domains and their field of fractions, for which the multiplicative properties are intimately tied to the structure of the class group.
+The theory extends to Dedekind domains and their fields of fractions, for which the multiplicative properties are intimately tied to the structure of the class group.
 For example, the class group of a Dedekind domain is trivial if and only if the ring is a unique factorization domain.

 History and origin of the ideal class group

 Ideal class groups (or, rather, what were effectively ideal class groups) were studied some time before the idea of an ideal was formulated.
 These groups appeared in the theory of quadratic forms: in the case of binary integral quadratic forms, as put into something like a final form by Carl Friedrich Gauss, a composition law was defined on certain equivalence classes of forms.
 This gave a finite abelian group, as was recognised at the time.